What is customer touchpoint?

 3. After the purchase

-These touchpoints are billing, follow ups, transactional emails, support interactions, your knowledge base, your chatbot, thank you cards, upsell/cross-sell emails, onboarding sessions, loyalty programs, subscription renewal interactions, etc.
+These touchpoints are billing, follow ups, transactional emails, support interactions, your knowledge base, your chatbot, thank you cards, digital business cards, upsell/cross-sell emails, onboarding sessions, loyalty programs, subscription renewal interactions, etc.

 Why are customer touchpoints important?